-In addition to the pupils receiving SEN Support, there were a number of pupils being monitored, which teachers had identified as 'at risk' of falling behind.
-Across the academic year, the number of pupils being monitored rose from 11 to 12 at North Petherwin (it was decided to monitor the child that was removed from SEN Support) and at Werrington, the number of pupils being monitored fell from 8 to 12, following the enrolment of new pupils.
+In addition to the pupils receiving SEN Support, there were a number of pupils being monitored, which teachers had identified as 'at risk' of falling behind and these pupils were classed as 'On Alert'.

+Across the academic year, the number of pupils being monitored has risen from from 19 to 20 at North Petherwin (following the assessment of new pupils) and at Werrington, the number of pupils being monitored rose to 21, following the analysis of attainment and progress data.